CommandRunner/command-runner/README.md

    - Use **Cancel** to stop a running command.
    - Use **Close Tab** to remove the current tab.

+6. **Increase/decrease the pane sizing**
+   - click on the small arrows to increase or decrease the pane size to easily read the output.

 ---

 ## Recommended Usage